Dungeness Lifeboat Station: History

-On service to the brigantine Aeolus of Sweden on 11 November 1891, the Lydd (Dungeness) lifeboat R. A. O. B. (ON 130) capsized, throwing out five lifeboatmen.
-Three men were quickly recovered, but Henry Reeves and Daniel Nicholls were lost.
+On service to the brigantine Aeolus of Sweden on 11 November 1891, the Lydd (Dungeness) lifeboat R. A. O. B. (ON 130) capsized, throwing out five lifeboat men.
+Three men were quickly recovered, but Henry Reeves and Daniel Nichol were lost.
 The crew of the Aeolus were rescued by the lifeboat.
 James Lucas, Coxswain of the R. A. O. B., was awarded the RNLI Silver Medal.
 Both crews were awarded silver medals by The King of Sweden.

 On 25 November 1891, following the capsize of both the Lydd (Dungeness) and the lifeboats, which had cost the life of a lifeboatman, it was decided to place a second larger No. 2 lifeboat at the Lydd (Dungeness) station.
 On 13 October 1892, the station name was changed back to Dungeness Lifeboat Station.
 A 44-foot 12-oared lifeboat constructed by Woolfe, Thomas Wilcox (ON 312), arrived at Lydd (Dungeness) No.2 station on 29 December 1892, and was moored afloat.

 In 1894, it was decided to bring the 44-foot Thomas Wilcox ashore.
 To assist launching in different locations, the boat was mounted on a rail carriage, and could be transport along 1 mi of special railway track, that was constructed from a point near the old lighthouse, past the Britannia Inn.
 The total cost was £1,494-3s-4d.
 The system was short lived.
 Thomas Wilcox was launched for the first time five years later, on 30 December 1899.
 By 1905, the system had been abandoned, and hard-standing was created for the lifeboat, which remained outside.
 In 1912, the hard-standing, now with a turntable, was relocated nearer to the water, following a build up of shingle.

 A motor-powered lifeboat would be placed at the No.2 station in 1931.
-Charles Cooper Henderson (ON 761) was a 41-foot Watson-class, constructed by Groves and Guttridge, capable of 7.66 knots.
+Charles Cooper Henderson (ON 761) was a 41-foot Beach Type, constructed by Groves and Guttridge, capable of 7.66 knots.
 It was decided to build a boathouse for this larger boat, costing £1,934-13s-10d, and Charles Cooper Henderson was removed from the station during construction in April 1938, returning to Dungeness on 12 January 1939.
 On 31 March 1939, the No.1 Station boat Mary Theresa Boileau (ON 635) was withdrawn, and the No.1 station was closed.
 The No.2 station then became the primary station.